 Support and Elaboration

-Support and elaboration consist of the specific details and information writers use to develop their topic.
-The key to developing support and elaboration is getting specific.
-Good writers use concrete, specific details, and relevant information to establish mental images for their readers.
+When we talk about support and elaboration in writing, we are discussing specific details and information writers use to develop their topic.
+The key to developing support and focusing on elaboration is to focus on being specific.
+Good writers use concrete, specific details, and relevant information to create mental images for their readers.

 Sufficiency and Relatedness